 In 2015, we adjusted how we report our administrative costs to better capture the financial relationship between Catholic Family Service and its fundraising arm, the UP Foundation.

 We have two full time staff positions – in an organization of 100+ employees – whose roles are allocated to fundraising.
 These staff members raise funds via UP and CFS for all CFS programs.
 A portion of their salary is covered by each program offered by CFS (and therefore are not included in the UP audited financial statements).

-See Note 7 in our 2017 audited statements which explains the transfer payments to CFS.
+See Note 9 in our 2018 CFS audited statements and Note 7 in our 2018 UP audited statements which explains the transfer payments to CFS and UP.
 Rather than an administrative expense, these transfers reflect the distribution of funds raised by UP to support vulnerable individuals and families through CFS programs.

 Accountability, trustworthiness, and integrity are the values that guide our work.
 CEO Patricia Jones welcomes any questions that you may have, by email to firstname.lastname@example.org or by telephone at 403.205.5200.